syncfusion-content/winui-docs/winui/DataGrid/Conditional-Styling.md

 documentation: ug
 ---

-# Conditional styling in WinUIF DataGrid (SfDataGrid)
+# Conditional styling in WinUI DataGrid (SfDataGrid)

 You can style the DataGrid and its inner elements (cells, rows and columns) conditionally based on data Using StyleSelector.